remap-cisreg/remap-pipeline/README.md

 # remap-pipeline

 ## Description
-ReMap is a project which goal is to provide the largest catalogue of high-quality regulatory regions resulting from a large-scale integrative analysis of hundreds of transcription factors and general components of the transcriptional machinery from DNA-binding experiments.
+ReMap is a project which goal is to provide a catalogue of high-quality regulatory regions resulting from a large-scale integrative analysis of hundreds of transcription factors and general components of the transcriptional machinery from DNA-binding experiments.
-This git contain all files necessary to run analysis ReMap style from annotaion files to the final product !
+This git contain all the workflow necessary to run an analysis ReMap style from sample annotation files to the a final BED catalogue.

 ## Installation